RSS logo with <canvas>

 - Of course, if JavaScript is not active in the browser you will not see any canvas.

 - Excanvas.js for IE works quite well but the interpreting of the JavaScript takes its time.
 Very tricky code will only run in slow motion.
-We can only hope that the next version of IE understands HTML5.

 Download